tock/tockloader/docs/index.md

   bundle using only a single flash command.
 This will require that anytime any app changes in any way (e.g. its header changes or the app is updated or a new app is installed) all apps are re-written.
+- `--layout`: Specify exactly how apps and padding apps should be written to the board.
+This implies `--erase` and `--force` as all existing (even sticky) apps will be removed.

+    The layout is specified as a string of how apps from TBFs and padding apps should be written to the board.
+The syntax for the layout uses the following
+    identifiers:

+    - `T`: indicates to install a TBF app.
+    - `p<size>`: indicates to install a padding app of `<size>` bytes.

+    For example `--layout Tp1024TT` specifies to install the first app at the `app-address`, then install a 1024 byte padding app, then install the second app, then install the third app.
+No board-specific alignment or sizing will be used; the apps will be installed exactly as described.
+It can be helpful to use `tockloader list --map` to view how the apps were actually installed.

 Credentials and Integrity Support
 ---------------------------------